Skip to Content

 The Sludge Press Project has reached several key milestones as we move toward full implementation.
 Preliminary engineering is now complete, giving us a solid technical foundation and confirming that the proposed dewatering system integrates effectively with our existing treatment process.

-To further validate performance, a pilot study is scheduled for April 8th, during which we will test the press under real operating conditions.
+To further validate performance, a pilot study was scheduled for April 8th, during which the press was tested under real operating conditions.
 The results will help refine design parameters, confirm expected efficiencies, and provide the data needed to finalize system sizing and layout.

 In parallel with the technical work, we are actively pursuing funding to support project construction.
 Congressional Directed Spending (CDS) applications have been submitted to both of Pennsylvania’s U.S. Senators, and we have also submitted an application to the Pennsylvania Department of Community and Economic Development (DCED) for a Local Share Account (LSA) grant.
 These requests aim to secure a combination of federal and state funding to reduce the financial burden on our ratepayers and help move the project into the next phase.

-With engineering completed, a pilot test queued, and funding applications underway, the project is well‑positioned to advance into detailed design and, ultimately, construction.
+With engineering completed, the pilot test completed, and funding applications underway, the project is well‑positioned to advance into detailed design and, ultimately, construction.

 Pictures